 How Many Gallons of Water Does a Grape Vine Need?

 The water needs for grape vines depend on the location.
 In temperate regions, such as the midwest and northeast, grape vines do well with as little as 5 gallons of water each week.
 In arid zones, such as Central California or Eastern Washington, grapes may require as much as 8–10 gallons of water each week to produce the highest quantity and quality of fruit.

 Drip Irrigation for Grape Vines

 Drip irrigation and soaker hoses are the best watering methods for grape vines.
-These methods not only conserve water by getting moisture right to the soil, they also keep grape vines healthier.
+These methods conserve water by getting moisture right into the soil.
+They also keep grape vines healthier.
 Grapes are very susceptible to fungal rots that attack leaves.
 Overhead watering creates the perfect conditions for the most common and harmful grape diseases.

-The best method for watering grapes is to arrange looped soaker hoses or an array of drip lines so that they soak a 3-by-3 foot area at the base of each vine.
+The best method for watering grapes is to arrange this drip line irrigation system or looped soaker hoses so that they soak a 3-by-3-foot area at the base of each vine.

 Signs of Overwatering Grape Vines

 Grapes are much more susceptible to harm from overwatering than they are to drought.
 Overwatering can cause root rot and several other diseases that can kill your grapes.

 If the leaves of your grapes are yellowing, or if the tips of the leaves turn brown, these are sure signs the plant is suffering from overwatering.
 Additionally, if the soil is perpetually moist, that can be detrimental to grapes.
 Grapes thrive in sandy soil that soaks quickly and dries quickly.
 To replicate these conditions if your soil is moist, reduce watering frequency.
 Try watering once every 10 days instead of once per week.